 If you’ve ever been to a concert of classical music, chances are that you’ve heard sounds that were composed during the Romantic era.
-Many of the pieces that were written during this period – which lasted, approximately, from 1800-1900 – are amongst the most beloved and frequently-performed in the entire Western concert repertoire.
+Many of the pieces that were written during this period – which lasted, approximately, from 1800 to 1900 – are among the most beloved and frequently performed in the entire Western concert repertoire.

 A transitional composer who spanned both the Classical and Romantic eras, Beethoven began by immersing himself in the Classical tradition and working within the forms and conventions of Mozart and Haydn.